It is the people who have not yet begun to live who fear death the most. Fr. Richard Rohr

 This year the reality of death has been front and center in my life.

 I was told of an order of nuns where each Sister placed a simple wooden casket in her room as a reminder of her mortality.
 I don’t need to be that dramatic.
 But the reality dying is now beginning to inform the quality of my life.
 Where I go and what I am after I die is not the focus of my life right now.
-Putting it quite simply.
-I don’t know and right now I’m fine with that.
+Living gratefully in the now is a growing reality.

 Playwright Dennis Potter (who was dying from cancer) remarked during his last television interview that he was living so intensely in the present that he noticed the beauty in ordinary things that he’d hardly paid attention to before.
 He captured this beautifully in his comment: